 - Amazon (tablets)

-- Motorola Mobility (technically, Motorola is now Chinese, owned by Lenovo, though it was originally an American company)
+- Motorola Mobility (technically, Motorola is now Chinese, owned by Lenovo, though it was originally an American company with their phones made in America)

-What does a USA phone number look like?
+What does a Phone Number in America look like?

-The standard American telephone number is ten digits in length, and grouped in batches.
+The standard phone number in America is ten digits in length, and grouped in batches.
 An example is this: (777) 123-4567.
 The group that contains the first three digits (777) is called the area code.
 It is always put in parentheses and was designed to tell you what geographic region of the country the telephone line was located.

 The next group is separated with a hyphen and has three digits.
 This group of numbers is called the exchange or central office code.
 It further pins down the location of the number some more.